Diseases and conditionsHIV & AIDSMedical LaboratorySexually Transmitted Diseases - STDs

 • Platelet count: Important for blood clotting; abnormalities may cause bleeding or clotting disorders.

-While the CBC test can reveal abnormalities in these blood components, it is a broad screening tool rather than a diagnostic test for specific diseases.
-The information it provides helps doctors decide if further, more targeted testing is needed.
+The CBC test can reveal abnormalities in these blood components.
+However, it is a broad screening tool.
+It is not a diagnostic test for specific diseases.
+(Complete Blood Count (CBC): What It Is & Normal Ranges)

 What Does a CBC Test Report Tell Regarding HIV?